Background and Context

 Decision Guide by Use Case

-The selection depends on the underlying conditions (data situation, data privacy, precision, operations):
+The right choice depends on your specific conditions (data situation, privacy, precision, operations):

 | Use Case | Recommendation | Data Sovereignty | Effort | Precision |